-The admission to 5-year Integrated M.Tech. in Comptuer Science will be done through JEE(Main) examination in 2016.
+The admission to 5-year Integrated M.Tech.inComptuer Science will be done through JEE(Main) examination conducted in 2017 and in order of merit.
+Foreign candidates should clear SAT or ACT examination as a pre-requisite for admission to 5-year Integrated M.Tech. in Comptuer Science

 Master of Technology (M.Tech) is meant for graduates in engineering disciplines and postgraduates in related sciences.
 Three different streams of M.Tech. are offered by the School - M.Tech(CS), M.Tech(AI) and M.Tech(IT) with specialization in Banking Technology and Information Security.
-Admissions are open for industry, sponsored and foreign candidates also.
+Admissions are open for industry sponsored and foreign candidates also.
 These are all supernumerary.